Explicit Riemann-Roch spaces in the Hilbert class field: Curves with a group action

 \subsection{The residue ring of a non-ramified fiber}

 Let $P$ be a prime divisor (a place) on $X$.
 Let $t_P$ be a uniformizing parameter at $P$.
 Let This is the degree over $\bK$ of the residue field We assume that $\tau$ is not ramified above $P$ and let $Q_1$ be a place above $P$.
-We call $G_1$ the decomposition group of $Q_1$.
+Let $G_1$ be the decomposition group of $Q_1$.
 This is the stabilizer of $Q_1$ in $G$.
-Places above $P$ are parameterized by left cosets in $G/G_1$.
-We write the fiber above $P$ We call the number of places above $P$ and let be the residual degree, that is the degree of over $\bK_P$ for all $\sigma \in G/G_1$.
-We call the residue ring at $Q$.
-The action of $G$ on $\bR_Q$ makes it a free left $\bK [G]$-module of rank $a$.
-Indeed it is a free $\bK_P [G]$-module of rank $1$.
-A basis for it consists of any normal element $\theta$ in $\bK_{1}/\bK_P$.
+Places above $P$ are parametrized by left cosets in $G/G_1$.
+We write the fiber above $P$ Let be the number of places above $P$ and let be the residual degree, that is the degree of over $\bK_P$ for all $\sigma \in G/G_1$.
+Let be the residue ring at $Q$.
+We have